openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

 relies completely on native Linux networking services which makes it the simplest of all scenarios in this guide.

+The example configuration creates a VLAN provider network.
+However, it also supports flat (untagged or native) provider networks.

 Prerequisites
 ~~~~~~~~~~~~~